yash123445/Java/Bank Account/README.md

 SalaryAccount.java: Implementation of the Salary Account.
 AccountNumberGenerator.java: Class for generating auto-incremented account numbers.
 Main.java: Main class to run the application.

+If you find any issues with the programs, have suggestions for improvements, or want to contribute new programs, please feel free to open an issue or create a pull request.
+Your contributions are highly appreciated!